 “Good, I’m alone.”

 “Not really,” Deth and Liv say simultaneously.
-Well, that is a first, they are actually agreeing upon something for a change.
+Well, that is a first, they are actually agreeing on something for a change.

 “There,” I point to the large, white building across from where the Assiniboine empties into the Red River.
 “That is our final destination.”